RED LIGHT CAMERAS

 to get out of a red-light camera contract.

-"The figure shocked City Council members who had voted [in March] to end the agreement
+"The figure shocked city council members who had voted [in March] to end the agreement

 after being told [by City staff] that the city would be liable for $114,075 at most."